menahassan/interactive_map/README.md

 - improved "freestyle" feature
 - adding images to popups (e.g. flags)
 - adding more data-driven global issues to the drop-down menu

+map/views.py - renders html template
+map/templates/map/index.html - html to be rendered
+map/news.py - uses the GoogleNews module to search the web for news